bryanbrunetti/exifupdater/example_usage.md

 1. **Date-based organization**: Files are organized by the date they were taken (from EXIF timestamp)
 2. **Album preservation**: Albums are recreated as directories with symbolic links
 3. **EXIF timestamp fixing**: All processed files get their EXIF timestamps updated
-4. **Duplicate handling**: Files with the same name at the destination are skipped
+4. **Smart duplicate handling**: Files with the same name at the destination are skipped, but album symlinks are still created
 5. **Safe preview**: Dry-run mode lets you see exactly what will happen
 6. **Flexible file handling**: Choose to move files (default) or copy them (--keep-files)